davidberneda/Vidi/documentation/Vidi_Language_Reference.md

 #### Method inheritance

 A child class can declare methods with exactly the same name, parameters and return values as its ancestor parent class.

+The `Ancestor` keyword refers to its parent method.

 ```javascript
 Class1 {